Blosc/blogsite/pages/btune.md

 **Note**: Btune Studio is not open source software, but we deliver sources with it, so that you can build/fix it yourself.
 However, you cannot include it in your own software and distribute it without permission.

-### Support
+### Priority Support
-For all licenses we offer an optional support pack that includes up to 3 hours of support per month for a monthly fee of $250 (or 250 EUR).
+For all licenses we offer an optional priority support pack that includes up to 3 hours of support per month for a monthly fee of $250 (or 250 EUR).
 For more support hours, please [contact us](mailto:contact@blosc.org).
 The contracted support can be used for training in the use of the software, or for consultation on compression for big data in general.

 ### How To Pay?
 You can do the payments via [the donations form for the Blosc project](https://www.blosc.org/pages/donate/) where, at the end of the form, you can specify the kind of license and support you are interested in.
 If for some reason, you cannot (or you don't want to) donate via NumFOCUS, please [contact us](mailto:contact@blosc.org); we can invoice you directly as well.